pop-os/systemd/docs/CGROUP_DELEGATION.md

 tree by the time it notifies the service manager about start-up readiness, so that the service's main cgroup is definitely an inner node by the time the service manager might start `ExecStartPost=`.)

+(Also note, if you intend to use "threaded" cgroups — as added in Linux 4.14 —, then you should do that *two* levels down from the main service cgroup your turned delegation on for.
+Why that?
+You need one level so that systemd can properly create the `.control` subgroup, as described above.
+But that one cannot be threaded, since that would mean `.control` has to be threaded too — this is a requirement of threaded cgroups: either a cgroup and all its siblings are threaded or none –, but systemd expects it to be a regular cgroup.
+Thus you have to nest a second cgroup beneath it which then can be threaded.)

 ## Three Scenarios